henrikruscon/alcove-releases/README.md

 Alcove is **not** open source and this repo *DOES NOT* contain any source code for Alcove.

-If you have any questions or issues, please go file them.
+If you have any feature requests or issues, please go file them.